farhat-1203/cid-mystery-engine/README.md

 ```

 3. (Optional) Set up AI integration:
-   - For Ollama: Install Ollama and pull a model like `llama2`
+   - For Ollama: Install Ollama and pull a model like `llama2`  // implemented here //
    - For Gemini: Set your API key in the config

 ## 🎮 How to Play